This week's self-care invitation leans into the natural rhythms of the moon.

 ⭒ Follow up with the rest of your skincare practice, toner, serum, and a gentle facial massage with your favorite moisturizing face oil.

-If you make time for self-care this weekend be sure you snap a pic to post on Instagram or Facebook, sometimes we get off track and don't make time to fill our cup and our posts become reminders of things we've made time for and how that made us feel.
-Like flipping through the pages of a photo album.
+I hope you make time for self-care this week and if you do, be sure you snap a pic to share with me on Instagram or Facebook.
+Sometimes we get off track and don't make time to refill our cups, and our posts become reminders of things we've made time for and how that made us feel like flipping through the pages of a photo album.

 And tag us if you prioritize and document your weekend self-care practices!
 Your posts inspire me!